premAI-io/state-of-open-source-ai/eval-datasets.md

 ### Text-only

 LLMs transcend mere language generation; they are expected to excel in diverse scenarios, encompassing reasoning, nuanced language comprehension, and the resolution of complex questions.
+Traditional metrics like BLEU and ROUGE are helpful but may miss subtleties in coherence and context comprehension.
+Human evaluations are crucial but can be subjective and prone to biases.
+Additionally, LLM behavior can be unpredictable, making it complex to evaluate ethical and safety aspects.
+Balancing quantitative measures with qualitative human judgment remains a complex endeavor when evaluating these formidable language models.
 When benchmarking an LLM model, two approaches emerge:

 - **Zero-shot prompting** involves testing the model on tasks or questions it hasn't explicitly been trained on, relying solely on its general language understanding.